WooCommerce cash on delivery fee – in 2 easy steps

 However, there are a couple of things to keep in mind:

-• You don’t want to make the extra charge too high as it might lose you some sales
+• Don’t make the extra charge too high as it might lose you some sales.

-• You could apply the extra fee as a fixed amount or a percentage of the total order cost
+• Apply the extra fee as a fixed amount or a percentage of the total order cost.

-How to create a WooCommerce cash on delivery fee – 2 easy steps
+How to enable a WooCommerce cash on delivery fee – 2 easy steps

 To add your WooCommerce cash on delivery fee, you’ll need a copy of the WooCommerce Fees and Discounts plugin.
 With this plugin installed you’ll be able to add the fee within a couple of minutes.